-Origin of Buddhism
+Early Ideas of Buddhism

 Early Buddhism is an atheist’s way of a sublime life based on knowing correctly in the right context as it is rather than following belief or faith.

 “Tathata” is ancient Pali word for knowing correctly in the right context as it is.
-“Tathagat” is word for person who has attained to such authentic knowing, also knowing the truth of their own nature as they are.
-Such persons were called Buddhas, the awakened ones who know as it is.
+“Tathagat” is word for person who has attained to such authentic or pure knowing, also knowing the truth of their own nature as they are.
+Such persons were called Buddhas, the awakened ones who can know as it is.

 Buddhist ideas were collectively documented during first and second Buddhist councils attended by hundreds of monks who personally knew their teacher, the renunciate Sakya prince Siddhartha Gotama later called Gautam Buddha.

 Later, due to loss of patronage and status in the society through decline of Mauryan Dynasty, Buddhism adapted with the theistic ideas like deities, past birth and next birth.
-Some of the later schools of Buddhism believe that life forms are reborn due to intact transmigration of mind even after death, decay, disintegration, dispersion and recycling of the life form.
+Some of the later schools of Buddhism may erroneously believe that life forms are reborn due to intact transmigration of mind even after death, decay, disintegration, dispersion and recycling of the life form.

-Like atheists, Buddhists do not believe blindly.
 Just like atheists, the early Buddhists emphasized on knowing correctly in the right context through all the right means including but not limited to the six senses and clarity of awareness.

 Unlike theists, the early Buddhists did not bother themselves with imaginary ideas that cannot be validated, verified, proven, demonstrated, applied or known correctly.
-Hence early Buddhists did not consider irrelevant ideas like supreme creator and controller or God, birth, next birth and eternal immortal inner self independent of cause and conditions.
+Hence early Buddhists did not consider irrelevant ideas like supreme creator and controller or God, past birth, next birth and eternal immortal inner self independent of cause and conditions.

 According to Buddhists, everything known and unknown is a phenomenon arising due to constituent cause and conditions.
 All phenomena are empty without it’s constituent cause and conditions.
+Buddhists attribute personal and impersonal cause, conditions and circumstances to determine the course of human existence rather than supreme creator, past birth or after life.

 When asked about god or the God, Buddha is known to have remained silent and when asked about after life, Buddha said that there is neither permanent Self nor independent inner self.
 However, Buddha was confronted by priests for preaching a Godless philosophy.